 Cohorts in Student Explorer are a way to assign lists of students to advisors so advisors can see all of their students on their "My Students" page.
 Think of it like advisor assignments, but you can give each cohort a name, like a "tag."
-Below shows an example of what your "My Students" page could look like with two cohorts set up (Special Probation F14 and Special Probation W15).
+Below shows an example of what your "My Students" page could look like with three cohorts set up (Special Probation F14, Special Probation F15, and Special Probation W15).

 Student Explorer has a color coded system for users to see action they may need to take at a glance.
 Each student has a status indicator for each course they are taking to demonstrate roughly how the student is performing in the course.
 The status indicator is based on student grades and views of the course site as reported from Canvas.